ArgentNP/Orphic-BP/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-A showcase of how Orphic SMP was made with no scripting or experimental features, some parts of the code is documented excluding animation controllers, and items.
-Particles and UI may not be found since they are not behaviour pack sided.
+A showcase of how Orphic SMP was made with no scripting or experimental features, some parts of the code is documented excluding animation controllers, and items; Particles and UI may not be found since they are not behaviour pack sided.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------